Art, Expedition, Climate: Artist Talk & Reception at The Explorers Club NYC SOLD OUT

 In anticipation of the special exhibition Indicators: Artists on Climate Change, Storm King Art Center presents David Brooks and Ellie Ga in conversation at The Explorers Club, New York.
 Moderated by Storm King Curator, Nora Lawrence, topics will include the role of expedition in artistic practice, parallel and divergent methods undertaken by artists and scientists, and research, advocacy, and reportage concerning climate change.

 General Admission $12; Storm King and Explorers Club Member Admission $10.
-Tickets are sold out but we are actively managing a waiting list.
-Add your name to the waiting list.
+Tickets are sold out.

 Ellie Ga is an artist whose work is inspired by the indeterminacy of exploration and the human desire to contact and chart the unknown.
 She uses a range of media to build her layered narratives: part observational essay, part documentary, part fragmentary storytelling.